What Happens When You File an Uninsured Motorist Claim?

 If you were holding your breath, it’s OK to breathe now.
 You won’t suffer an insurance hike or risk getting dropped just because someone else without insurance hit you and you need help with accident-related expenses.
 Insurance is supposed to be there to help you when you need it, and – at least in this case – California law makes it illegal to punish you for needing it.

 Still, it can be intimidating to deal with your insurance company at a time like this.
-If you encounter resistance from your insurance company or need help with your claim, we at Legal One Law Group can provide the legal assistance you need.
+If you encounter resistance from your insurance company or need help with your claim, our team at Legal One Law Group can provide the legal assistance you need.

-Get in touch with us online or call (818) 446-2009 today to learn more about our services and how we can assist you.
+Call (818) 446-2009 or get in touch with our firm online today to learn more about our services and how we can assist you.